GovTechSG/seed-documentation/glossary.md

 **DEEP**<br>
 [Developers' environment endpoint posture](https://dashboard.deep.tech.gov.sg/).
 This is the brains behind the posture attestation.

+**non-DWP device**<br>
+This is a non digital workplace device that has to be onbaorded to SEED to access SGTS resources.

 **GFE**<br>
 Government furnished equipment is a device issued by a government agency.